C5278/recap-workshop-2025/README.md

    7.3.
 Copy the entire `Inventory` config.

 8. Copy the Rewards destination configuration from `package.json`:

    8.1.
+Login to your BTP Trial account and import destination with file `rewards-api` in the current repo

+   8.2 configure the client secret as =>

+   8.1.
 In the `dev` branch, open the `package.json` file.